-PUPA CU LOVA-**

 These cookies bring me back to childhood.
 Francine and I would each cherish our annual Easter egg treat made by Nonna Frances.
 My sister Fran loved the egg, with a little salt added.
 I ate the cookie-we are a dynamic cookie eating duo.

-**(Easter sure is early this year!
-This is a re-published recipe from Spring 2017- ENJOY!)
+** (This is a re-published popular spring time recipe from 2017- ENJOY!)

 I arrive tired, wearing sun glasses.
 I was grading papers until 3:00 a.m.
 Fran (AKA “Fern”) has my latte ready.
 Love how she makes the froth!

 Bella Sophia shows off her skills with her “selfie stick” I am thinking where’s my coffee?